 How do age and condition of your vehicle affect roadside service?

 IBIS World, a well-known company in the business of market research, estimates the auto towing and roadside assistance industry is worth some $5 billion annually.
 They further estimate the industry sees an average annual growth of about 2.7%.
 Such growth indicates an expectation that both prices and profit will go up from year to year, which, inevitably, also dictates the average consumer will pay more for search services.

 Determining whether towing and labor insurance would benefit you really is a question of simple math.
 Add up all of the towing and labor expenses you paid out of pocket over last 12 months and compare it to what your insurance company would charge you for the extra coverage.
-Also compare the number of times you had to call for a tow versus how many times your insurance coverage could be used; some insurance companies limit the tows to three or four times annually.
+Also compare the number of times you had to call for a tow versus how many times your insurance coverage could be used.
+Some insurance companies limit the tows to three or four times annually.
 An auto insurance company may add just a few dollars every 6 months to get access to a network.
 Generally speaking, they charge around $50-$75 per tow or service on this network.
 You can compare this to the usual prices you’d pay for lockout service, flat service, etc. But generally speaking, the cost of access is not significant.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.

 Is it worth it to sign up with an automobile club?